elka1968/Supplier-Categorization/ProjectDescription.md

 • Development of a data validation algorithm to ensure accuracy.

-• Conversion of character encodings to maintain data quality.
+• Conversion of character encodings to maintain data quality (Corrupt characters are translated correctlty to UTF-8 output).

 • Structuring of data outputs for clear and actionable reporting.

 • Efficient handling of a sizable database of 117k entries, focusing on the U.S. supplier subset.

+• The automation code can be utilized not only for the U.S. supplier subset but for the whole dataset of 117k entries.

 # **Trials and Failures to Reference:**